 You know your cat better than anyone.
 Ask yourself: how does my cat react in new, foreign environments?
 Does she get spooked easily?
 Or is she a confident and out-going feline?
 Does she even exhibit an interest in going outside?
 Cats with a bold, adventurous side who are curious about the outdoors are usually good candidates for leash training.

 According to Preventative Vet, cats who demonstrate signs of boredom or stress can also benefit from an outdoor stroll.
 Look for things like aggression, destructive behavior, or overgrooming—these could indicate a bored kitty.
 One who could use a stimulating outlet.

 Health concerns to address before you get started

 If you’d like to train your cat how to walk on a leash, make sure you consider the following health and safety precautions.

 - Vaccines—Vaccination is imperative to keeping your cat safe from diseases other animals may be carrying.
 According to PetMD, once your cat has reached the age where she has all of her vaccinations, it’s safe to take her outside for a stroll.

 - Flea and tick prevention—Taking your indoor cat outside exposes her to a host of unwelcome parasites, including fleas, ticks, and even heartworm.
 Talk to your vet about parasite preventatives beforehand.

 - Watch for toxic substances—Did you know that some of the plants commonly found in your neighborhood are poisonous to cats?
-The ASPCA has compiled a thorough list of these dangerous plants, which is worth looking at.
+Rover has compiled a thorough list of these dangerous plants, which is worth looking at.